Youth development working with young athletes

 Numerous coaching books present the skills, drills, and activities of track and field.

-However, here’s a book that teaches you how to convey those skills to your athletes in an engaging and positive manner.
+However, here’s a book that teaches you how to convey those skills to your athletes engagingly and positively.

 Training Children’s Athletics – Developing young athletes Grass Roots and Grass Training

-One of the fun parts of the job Zamboanga Del Sur is watching the progress and teaching the elementary-age athletes.
+One of the fun parts of the job, Zamboanga Del Sur, is watching the progress and teaching elementary-age athletes.

 For instance, Grass Training, in particular, is one session we do.
-In Manila, I noticed an obsession amongst coaches to train on rubberized ovals due to the lack of grass areas in a lot of places.
+In Manila, I noticed an obsession amongst coaches to train on rubberized ovals due to the lack of grass areas in many places.

 This trend started to spread into the provinces.

-Where obsession to have a rubberized oval became rampant.
-However, grass training plays an important role.
+Where obsession with having a rubberized oval became rampant, however, grass training plays an important role.